 What does God say about cheating?

 The Gospel allows a woman to separate from her husband if he commits adultery.
-While it does not allow her to separate without his will if he is unfaithful.
+At the same time, it does not allow her to separate without his will if he is unfaithful.
 The apostle writes of this: “And the woman, if she has an unfaithful husband.
 And he wishes to live with her, let her not leave her husband” (I Corinthians 7:13).
 On the other hand, “whoever leaves his wife, apart from the cause of fornication, commits adultery” (Matthew 5:32).
 Thus indirectly condemning divorce for any other reason than fornication.

 What are the spiritual consequences of adultery?